 |Type of Insulation

 |3.5 for each inch of thickness for open-cell spray foam; 6.0 for each inch of thickness for closed-cell spray foam

 |7.0 to 8.0 for each inch of thickness

 |4.5 to 5.0 for each inch of thickness

 |3.6 to 4.0 for each inch of thickness

 While foam board insulation is pretty light in weight, it doesn’t make a ton of sense to have it shipped to you due to its bulkiness.
 This would really skyrocket any shipping costs.

-Luckily, your local Home Depot or Lowes (these links take you to their foam board category pages) usually carries this in stock, so you can pick up whatever you need.
-What’s nice also is that they have different thicknesses of board, depending on what kind of R-value or material you want.
+Luckily, your local home improvement store usually carries this in stock, so you can pick up whatever you need.
+What’s nice also is they have different thicknesses of board, depending on what kind of R-value or material you want.

 The sheets are usually in 4x8ft cutouts rectangle sizes (pretty big) – but bring or buy a basic utility knife with you to cut it up in the store if you need to fit small pieces in your car.